 See?
 So, again, it is always recommended to enable all of Masino Extensions to overcome the error issue while generating, and to optimize your generated web applications completely.

-If you think you can override Masino Extensions with yours, then it's fine, you may create your extensions by yourself based on my existing extensions.
-However, please again, try to obey the rule in PHPMaker, such as put the similar extensions in the same Type of it, as well as I have explained above.
-In other words, you can only extend only few the existing extension.
+If you think you can override Masino Extensions with yours, then it's fine, you may create your Extensions by yourself based on my existing Extensions.
+However, please again, try to obey the rule in PHPMaker, such as put the similar Extensions in the same Type of it, as well as I have explained above.
+In other words, you should only extend few the existing Extensions.

 So, what next?